 Drink Driving Penalties in Western Australia

-In Western Australia, if you are charged with drink driving, the penalty you will receive will either be an infringement with loss of demerit points, or a notice to appear in court for the Magistrate to make the penalty determination.
+In Western Australia, if you are charged with drink driving, you will either receive an infringement with demerit points, or a notice to appear in the Magistrates Court.

-The Road Traffic Act 1974 is the legislation that outlines the different drink driving offences and associated penalties.
+The Western Australian Road Traffic Act 1974 outlines the different drink driving offences and associated penalties.

 Drink Driving Penalties Western Australia where an infringement is issued

-If your BAC was between 0.07 and 0.079 you receive an infringement of $400, and the loss of 5 demerit points.
-If you elect for the matter to go to court the maximum court penalty is $500.
+If your BAC was between 0.06 and 0.069 you will receive an infringement of $1000 and four demerit points.

 Penalties for first time drink driving offences in which a summons is issued

-If your BAC was between 0.08 and 0.089 you will receive a 6 month disqualification, and a minimum fine of $500.
-If your BAC was greater than 0.09 but less than 0.11 you will receive a 7 month disqualification, and a minimum fine of $550.
+If your BAC was between 0.08 and 0.089 you will receive a 6 month disqualification, and a minimum fine of $750.
+If your BAC was greater than 0.09 but less than 0.11 you will receive a 7-month disqualification and a minimum fine of $850.

-BAC readings greater than 0.11 but less than 0.13 will incur an 8 month disqualification, and a minimum fine of $650.
-If you have a BAC of greater than 0.13 but less than 0.15 you will receive a 9 month disqualification, and a minimum fine of $750.
-BAC readings of 0.15 or higher will receive a minimum disqualification of 10 months, and a minimum fine of $900.
+BAC readings greater than 0.11 but less than 0.13 will incur an 8-month disqualification, and a minimum fine of $1000.
+If you have a BAC of greater than 0.13 but less than 0.15 you will receive a 9-month disqualification and a minimum fine of $1150.
+BAC readings of 0.15 or higher will receive a minimum disqualification of 10 months and a minimum fine of $1700.

 Penalties for second and subsequent drink driving offences

 All second and subsequent drink driving charges will require you to appear in the Magistrates Court for sentencing.
-Any previous drink driving offence in the last 20 years will be taken into consideration for the penalty determination.
-The more offences you have committed in that period the higher the fine and the longer the disqualification period.
+Any previous drink driving offence in the last 20 years will be taken into consideration when the penalty is determined.
+The more offences you have committed in that period the higher the fine and the longer the disqualification period that will be ordered.

-- For BAC readings 0.15 or higher you can expect to receive a minimum fine of $2100 up to $5000, and a disqualification of 30 months for second offences, and a life ban for third and subsequent offences.
-The Magistrate can also order a term of imprisonment for 18 months instead of the fine for subsequent drink driving offences with a BAC of 0.15 or higher.
+- For BAC readings 0.15 or higher you can expect to receive a minimum fine of $2,400 and a maximum fine of $7,500, and a disqualification of 30 months for second offences, and a life ban for third and subsequent offences.
+The magistrate can also order a term of imprisonment for up to nine months for a second offence and up to18 months for a third or subsequent offence.

-For second and subsequent drink driving offences committed within 5 years of the first, from October 16, the court will be required to impose an interlock order on the offender.
-All costs associated with complying with the order are borne by the offender.
+In Western Australia, a person found guilty of a second or subsequent drink driving offence committed within five years of the first offence will receive an interlock order.
+All costs associated with complying with the interlock order will be borne by the offender.